 Objectives and Content

-This course will give an overview of the distribution of species and communities in the Nordic countries, focusing on Norway.
-The major vegetation types and how these are distributed along ecological gradients will be presented.
-It will be shown how present-day geographical patterns are affected by climate and environment, but also by historical factors such as for example immigration routes after the last glacial.
-Quaternary landscape and vegetation development will be treated.
-The coures has a limited number of places.
-Students accepted to master's programmes at the Department of Biology will be given priority.
+The course provides an overview of the distribution of plant species and nature types in the Nordic region with the main emphasis on Norway.
+Norway's classification system for nature (Nature in Norway- NiN), as well as the most important habitats and how these are distributed along ecological gradients, will be presented.
+The course will cover how geographical patterns in today's nature are influenced by climate and the environment, but also by historical factors such as species immigration, cultural influence and climate change since the Ice Age.
+Quaternary landscape and vegetation development will be examined.

 Compulsory Assignments and Attendance